-- (i) The Board shall determine the nature and extent of the risks which may have a significant effect on the company and ensure that thorough enterprise-wide risk assessment, which covers all aspects of the company's business is performed on an annual basis as determined by the Board - (ii) The Board must oversee the establishment of a management framework that defines the company's risk policy, risk appetite and risk limits.

-(iii) The management framework established is accountable to the Board for implementing and monitoring the process of risk management, and integrating it into the day-to-day activities of the company.
+- (i) The Board shall determine the nature and extent of the risks which may have a significant effect on the company and ensure that thorough enterprise-wide risk assessment, which covers all aspects of the company's business is performed on an annual basis as determined by the Board - (ii) The Board shall oversee the establishment of a management framework that defines the company's risk policy, risk appetite and risk limits. - (iii) The management team is accountable to the Board and they shall establish a framework for implementing and monitoring the process of risk management, and integrating it into the day-to-day activities of the company.